radiocosmology/padloper/README.md

 ```
 docker compose up -d
 ```

+The default address for the web interface is `localhost:4301`, and is configurable in the `docker-compose.yml` file.

 If you wish to add some sample data, you should exec into the flask-interface container and run the setup scripts since currently, they are not able to synchronize with the janusgraph database.
 For instance, to put in the toy model of a database included with